maptiler/leaflet-maptilersdk/README.md

 </details>

 - `style`: [string | style definition] MapTiler has created many professional-looking styles that may suit your particular need.
 Directly from the constructor, you can specify the short style ID.
 Alternatively, a style URL or a complete style definition object can also be used.
-Default: `L.MaptilerStyle.STREETS`. <details>
+Default: `L.MaptilerStyle.STREETS`.
+Depending on how you are importing, you could use `L.MaptilerStyle.STREETS`, `MaptilerStyle.STREETS` or `leafletmaptilersdk.MaptilerStyle.STREETS`. <details>
   <summary>🎨 Expand to list of the MapTiler style IDs</summary>

   - `L.MaptilerStyle.STREETS`, reference style for navigation and city exploration